In a few months, trees will start shedding their leaves.

 And those are the steps to change your furnace’s air filter.
 The steps are more or less the same in case you use an air handler or any other heat exchanger instead of a furnace.

-That covers the most important part of your fall furnace maintenance checklist.
+That covers the most important part of your HVAC maintenance checklist.
 Changing the air filter wasn’t so hard, was it?
 If you are a homeowner or a maintenance technician in a residential or commercial building, once you have checked and replaced the filter, note down the date on your calendar each and every time.
 This will give you an idea of when to change or clean the filter again.